RegardsOss/RegardsOss.github.io/README.md

 ### License

-This repository is a derived work from [Circle.ci](https://circleci.com/) documentation available [here](https://github.com/circleci/circleci-docs).
 The documentation (guides, references, and associated images) and modification done by the REGARDS team and contributors are licensed as [Creative Commons Attribution-NonCommercial 4.0 International](https://creativecommons.org/licenses/by-nc/4.0/). ![CC BY NC](https://i.creativecommons.org/l/by-nc/4.0/88x31.png).
-The core of this website (jekyll configuration and templates) is licensed as [MIT](https://github.com/circleci/circleci-docs/blob/master/LICENSE) by Circle.ci.
+The core of this website is licensed as [MIT](https://github.com/circleci/circleci-docs/blob/master/LICENSE).

 <div>
 Icons made by [Freepik](https://www.freepik.com "Freepik") from [www.flaticon.com](https://www.flaticon.com/ "Flaticon") is licensed by [CC 3.0 BY](http://creativecommons.org/licenses/by/3.0/ "Creative Commons BY 3.0").